 Benefit fraud cases are on the rise

 A conviction for benefit fraud can have serious and far-reaching implications for your life.
-Any number of people can find themselves in need of legal advice from a criminal solicitor on how to defend against an allegation, and a poor defence can be crippling.
+Any number of people can find themselves in need of legal advice from a criminal lawyer on how to defend against an allegation, and a poor defence can be crippling.

 Benefit fraud in the West of Scotland

 One recent case in the Glasgow Sheriff Court found social worker Deborah Carmichael, 47, guilty of claiming over £67,000 of benefits due to a number of mental and physical illnesses.
 Her crime was “knowingly failing to give prompt notification” to the DWP when her condition improved.
 She was jailed for 16 months in a case that was likely to have serious implications for her professional life.